Image by Malachi Witt from Pixabay

 Use the content your marketing department is creating to support your sales team.
 If your content isn’t aligned with your sales team’s needs, get together with your marketing department to align your goals and see if they can help support your content needs.

 Remember not to be overly promotional.
 Find other people’s content that is useful and share it with your followers.
-Yes, it’s good to share your company content, but don’t make your efforts should start with education rather than selling.
+Yes, sharing your company content is good, but don’t make your efforts should start with education rather than selling.
 Be sure to mix in content from other sources to build your credibility.

 Finally, take advantage of visual content.
 Use high-quality images, record videos, and even create infographics to grab your audience’s attention.